DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 After this second restart, you'll no longer be able to use the old IP address for Secure Shell.
 This is where the serial cable (or alternatively, a monitor and keyboard) is handy.

-Power up the Pi, log in, and get the new IP address as shown below.
+After the debug messages roll by, log in and get the new IP address as shown below.

 ```
 pifi login: admin